Travelling Salesman Problem: Python, C++ Algorithm

 • The ending point is 1

-For the given figure, the adjacency matrix would be the following:
+For the graph above, the adjacency matrix is the following:

 Algorithm for Traveling Salesman Problem